sibercat/Pippi-HotFix/README.md

 file the installer has never seen, so instead of downgrading you back to this stopgap it stops and asks.

-### Retiring this fix

-When Pippi is fixed properly, put **`[RETIRED]`** in the newest release's title.
-Every installer then reports that the fix is no longer needed and refuses to install, pointing people at **Restore original file** instead.
-Removing the `Pippi.pak` asset from the newest release has the same effect.

 ## Credits and scope

 Pippi is by **Joshtech**.
 This is an unofficial community stopgap produced while